gabbersepp/dev.to-posts/blog-posts/cypress-native-event/cypress-native-event.md

 })
 ```

-Unfortunatelly this is not correct:
+Unfortunately this is not correct:

 ![](./assets/wrong-rect.jpg)